 What is TSA PreCheck?

 TSA PreCheck is a Trusted Traveler Program meant to expedite the process of getting through airport security.
-The program is managed by the Transportation Security Administration (TSA) and gives passengers access to special security lines at participating airports in the United States.
+The program is managed by the TSA and gives passengers access to special security lines at participating airports in the United States.

 If you do any domestic travel, having TSA PreCheck can be a real benefit.
-However, if you’re looking to have a quicker re-entry into the U.S. after international travel, Global Entry is the program to look at.
+If you’re looking to have a quicker re-entry into the U.S. after international travel, however, Global Entry is the program to look at.

 How to get TSA PreCheck

-In order to apply for TSA PreCheck, you must be a U.S. citizen, national or permanent resident.
-There is no age restriction for applicants, though children under 12 can utilize the membership of their parent or guardian and need not officially apply.
+To apply for TSA PreCheck, you must be a U.S. citizen, national or permanent resident.
+There is no age restriction for applicants, although children under 12 can use their parents’ or guardians’ memberships and need not officially apply.

 Completing the application